-Compared with a standard insurance policy, non-owner car insurance does not have a deductible, which means you don’t have to pay any money before your insurance company comes into play if you file a claim.
-And you can get non-owner car insurance for less than $500 a year — less than the cost of most yearly cell phone bills.
+Another good piece of news?
+Non-owner car insurance doesn’t have a deductible, so you don’t have to pay any money before your policy kicks in when you file a claim.
+And you can get non-owner car insurance for $325 a year — less than the cost of your cell phone.

 What is non-owner car insurance?

-Non-owner car insurance can be used by high-risk drivers who must buy a liability insurance policy to keep their driver’s license.
-But it is also used by drivers who don’t own cars and rent frequently or are trying to maintain continuous coverage.
+Non-owner car insurance can be purchased by high-risk drivers who must buy a liability insurance policy to keep their driver’s license, those who rent cars frequently or those who must maintain continuous coverage.

-A non-owner insurance policy will generally cost much less than an owner’s policy.
-The average cost of a non-owners car insurance policy is $380 per year.
+A non-owner insurance policy costs less than an owner’s policy.
+The average cost of a non-owner car insurance policy is $325 per year.
 The low rate is because a car insurance company insuring a non-owner driver’s risk is lower than that of a car owner who drives daily.

 However, the premium amount depends upon typical rating factors, such as your driving record and where you live.